jennapederson/automating-cicd-on-aws-with-github-actions/content/06_create_github_action/_index.md

 ![](/images/gh-action-choose-workflow-2.png)

-Following the instructions outlined in the starter workflow file for using this workflow with our application, we will reference the ECR repository, ECS task definition, ECS cluster, and ECS service that we created previously.
-Here are the specific steps to complete if you don't want to read through the starter workflow instructions:
+The instructions are outlined in detail in the starter workflow file for using this workflow with our application.
+We will reference the ECR repository, ECS task definition, ECS cluster, and ECS service that we created previously.
+Here are the specific steps you'll need to complete:

-  1. Replace the `ECR_REPOSITORY` environment variable with  `ecs-devops-sandbox-repository`
+  1. Replace the value of the `ECR_REPOSITORY` environment variable with  `ecs-devops-sandbox-repository`
   1. Set the value of aws-region to `us-east-1` (or whatever region is shown in the upper right of the AWS Console)
   1. Set the value of container-name to `ecs-devops-sandbox`
   1. Set the value of service to `ecs-devops-sandbox-service`
+  1. Set the value of cluster to `ecs-devops-sandbox-cluster`

 Once you've made the changes to the aws.yml workflow file above, select "Start commit".
 Enter a commit message (or use the default) and select "Commit new file".